 But, the reason taxes don't have to be your headache is because you can ask your bookkeeper to wrap your statements and invoices up in a bow and send them off to your accountant in one fell swoop.
 The rest, as they say, will be history.

-At Zeni, we can fill this need (plus some!) for all customers enrolled in a Zeni Bookkeeping or Full Service Plan by helping you maintain accurate records for your business year-round, and manage your annual tax preparations and filings.
+At Zeni, we can fill this need (plus some!) for all customers enrolled in a Zeni Bookkeeping, Full Service, or CFO Plan by helping you maintain accurate records for your business year-round, and manage your annual tax preparations and filings.